alexzhang1030/vue-shiki-input/docs/usage.md

     codeClass?: string
   }
   /**
-   * Skip loading built-in themes and languages
+   * Skip loading bundled themes and languages
-   * This will be useful when you sure you don't need built-in themes and languages */ skipLoadBuiltins?: boolean
+   * This will be useful when you sure you don't need built-in themes and languages */ skipLoadBundled?: boolean
-  /**
-   * Focus on the editor when mounted
-   */
-  focus?: boolean
   /**
    * Editor offset
    * - x -> padding left+right